Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Geometry of the Synthesis Problem

 \end{proposition}

 \begin{remark} Note that with respect to the global coordinates of $(\stableK,\metric,\nabla)$, the \textit{geodesic equation} is a system of $(mn)$ second-order ordinary differential equations whose varying coefficients involve $(mn)^3$ Christoffel symbols $\Gamma^{(i,j)}_{(i,\ell)(i,q)}$ as obtained above.
-Therefore, computing the Riemannian Exponential mapping is computationally burdensome; as such we avoid using it as a retraction in this work. \end{remark}
+Therefore, computing the Riemannian Exponential mapping is computationally burdensome; as such, in this work, we avoid using it as a retraction. \end{remark}